jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

     "Smell fish"
   ]
 })
+// do you need to update app.js and list `todoController` as a dependency now?
 ```

 > We've instantiated a controller on our main app.
 This is where all the logic will be contained.
 We'll be learning later this week how to fetch data from an external API, that behavior will belong in the controller.
 For now, we've hardcoded 4 strings as a property for the controller acting as our API fetch for our model.
 Our model is a todo string